CVE-2025-54669

 Remediation

-Compensating Controls: Utilize a Web Application Firewall (WAF) to inspect incoming traffic and filter out malicious SQL injection strings before they reach the plugin.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with updated rulesets to detect and block common SQL injection attack strings targeting WordPress plugins.

 Exploitation status